Guthib-of-Dan/uBlitz.js/README.md

 ## Main purpose - handle BASE.

+We don't offer middlewares, but if you need:

+- error and abort handling,
+- serving static content 500+ megabytes
+- ajv validation
+- straight-forward routing
+- parsing protobuf or multipart body
+- coloring your console
+- making your code typescript-first
-We don't offer middlewares, but error and abort handling, serving static content, helping with http headers and codes - you are welcome.
+- helping with http headers and codes
+  You ARE welcome.

 ## Low level remains, but in acceptable amount